Legislature Has Power to Enact District Maps at Any Time

 Plenary Power

-In first article in this series, we mentioned plenary power.
+In the first article in this series, we mentioned plenary power.

 The adjective plenary is not some special legal term.
 It's a regular, ordinary, English word.
 Here's Merriam Webster's definition of plenary.
 Each of the two definitions comes with an example usage.